EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 #### TagPoint.unit
 A string that determines the unit of a tag.
 Units are expressed in strings like "m" or "degF".
-Units are provided by pint.

-It is prefered that base Si units be used, except for weight, where grams are prefered over kilograms for simplicity of automatic prefixing for display(Rendering 0.001V as 1mV, etc).

-Abbreviated symbols(g, K, etc) are preferred ofer full names(gram, kilograms).
+Currently only a small number of unit conversions are supported natively and others use pint, which is not as fast.

+SI prefixes should not be used in units, as it interferes with auto-prefixing for display that meter widgets can do, and generally complicates coding.
+This includes kilograms.
+Grams should be used for internal calculations instead despite Kg being the base unit according to SI.

 Note that operations involving units raise an error if the unit is not set.
 To prevent this, both the "sending" and "recieving" code should set the unit before using the tag.